RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: class="zoomin" data-audio-src="../audio/ppf/17b.ogg" data-background-video="../video/W. Bradford Paley - Code Profiles-Hs8rDvC3GZg.mp4" data-background-video-loop data-background-video-muted data-background-opacity="0.6" -->
 A medium that can dynamically simulate the details of any other medium, including media that cannot exist physically.
 It is not a tool, although it can act like many tools.
 It is the first metamedium, and as such it has degrees of freedom for representation and expression never before encountered and as yet barely investigated.
-Even more important, it is fun, and therefore intrinsicially worth doing. <!-- .element: class="quote" -->
+Even more important, it is fun, and therefore intrinsically worth doing. <!-- .element: class="quote" -->
 _Alan Kay (1984)_ <!-- .element: class="attribution" -->

 Notes:
 A medium that can dynamically simulate the details of any other medium, including media that cannot exist physically.
 It is not a tool, although it can act like many tools.
 It is the first metamedium, and as such it has degrees of freedom for representation and expression never before encountered and as yet barely investigated.
-Even more important, it is fun, and therefore intrinsicially worth doing.
+Even more important, it is fun, and therefore intrinsically worth doing.

 ### Credits <!-- .element: class="attribution" -->
 * [_Code Profiles_ - W. Bradford Paley](https://www.youtube.com/watch?v=Hs8rDvC3GZg)